Warden lifecycle

 Chief Warden

-The Emergency Planning Specialist maintains a building emergency information spreadsheet listing all the University's Chief Wardens and their contact details.
+The Emergency and Business Resilience Team maintains a building emergency information spreadsheet listing all the University's Chief Wardens and their contact details.

 If you would like to become a chief warden:

-1. Check whether your current building already has a chief warden (look on the building emergency resources database or ask your management).
+1. Check whether your current building already has a chief warden (look on the building emergency resources database.

-2. Discuss your interest with your local dean, head of department or senior staff member.
+2. Discuss your interest with your supervisor, head of department or senior staff member.
 If there is more than one department in your building, all the departments will need to discuss the matter.

-3. To be added or removed from the list, please email the Emergency & Business Resilience Team.
+3. To be added or removed from the list, please sumbit your updates here.

 If you change buildings, or otherwise wish to resign your duties as a warden, please advise your building's chief warden as soon as possible, so that recruitment for your replacement can commence quickly.